2019 Ford F-150 Raptor first drive review: Smarter, faster, still king

 The Raptor’s 3.5-liter twin-turbo V-6 idled, its 450 horsepower and 510 pound-feet of torque laying in wait as the Velocity Blue pickup pointed toward the jump.
 Standing still on the short course track at Miller Motorsports Park in Erda, Utah, I received the thumbs up and mashed the accelerator.
 As I crested the first, smaller berm, I lifted off the throttle briefly so the truck wouldn’t go airborne and lose momentum.
 I then put the pedal to the floor again as the long blue truck climbed the second, larger rise.
 The red needle on the speedometer hit 40 mph.
 I lifted of the throttle again and felt the front suspension fully drop from under the truck as it went airborne.

-While all four wheels did leave the ground on my first run, 40 mph wasn’t 50 mph, and it could’ve gone higher, farther, and faster.
+While all four wheels left the ground on my first run, 40 mph wasn’t 50 mph, and it could’ve gone higher, farther, and faster.
 It had more in it.

 ALSO SEE: Hennessey finally performs V-8 engine swap on F-150 Raptor